scissorstail/perfectly-balanced/README.md

         -h, --help
                 Shows this help

+        -i=CHANNEL_ID, --ignore=CHANNEL_ID
+                Ignores a specific channel id useful only if passed before 'list' or 'rebalance' It can be used many times and should match a number of 18 digits

         -m=MAX_FEE, --max-fee=MAX_FEE
-                (Default: 100) Changes max fees useful only if passed before 'list' or 'rebalance' -t=TOLERANCE, --tolerance=TOLERANCE
+                (Default: 100) Changes max fees useful only if passed before 'list' or 'rebalance'

+        -t=TOLERANCE, --tolerance=TOLERANCE
                 (Default: 0.98) Changes tolerance useful only if passed before 'rebalance'